The best dogs for children & the whole family

 Best dog breeds for families

-Although you can look for breeds like those mentioned here, with lovable, outgoing and attentive personality traits, breed can only tell you so much about a family dog.
-Really so much comes down to the temperament of the individual dog.
+Although you can look for breeds like those mentioned here, with lovable, outgoing and attentive personality traits, the breed can only tell you so much about a family dog.
+So much comes down to the temperament of the individual dog.

 Read our guide to buying a puppy for some checks you can do to spot a well-socialised and outgoing puppy.